Washington and Old Dominion Railroad: Washington and Old Dominion Railroad (1936–1965)

+Chesapeake and Ohio ownership

+In 1956, believing that the Potomac Electric Power Company (PEPCO) would select a site near the W&OD's route in Sterling for a new coal-fired power plant, the Chesapeake and Ohio Railway (C&O) purchased the W&OD from Elkins, but did not change the railroad's name.
+However, PEPCO instead chose a site in Maryland for its power plant after the C&O had concluded the purchase.

+In 1957, the W&OD's prospects improved with the construction of Dulles Airport, for which it had the nearest railhead.
+Between 1958 and 1960, thirteen bridges between Sterling and Potomac Yards, including the one at Difficult Run that dated back to 1884, were replaced with larger ones and worn-out rails and ties were replaced.
+In 1959, hauling traffic for both the construction of Dulles and the Capital Beltway the railroad had its most profitable year ever.

-The 1960s were a decade of decline and closure for the W&OD.
-The Virginia highway department began negotiations to purchase the Rosslyn spur in 1960 and was trying to buy the mainline as early as 1962 for the construction of a road that was to become Interstate 66 (I-66).
-In July 1962, the highway department bought the Rosslyn spur for $900,000.
-In September 1963, the railroad stopped operating to Rosslyn.
-The railroad removed its tracks between Lacey (south of Washington Boulevard) and Rosslyn by November 1964.
+The 1960s were a decade of decline and closure for the W&OD as the Virginia highway department saw the right-of-way as potential highways and trucking continued to take away business.
+The highway department began negotiations to purchase the Rosslyn spur in 1960 and was trying to buy the mainline as early as 1962 for the construction of a road that was to become Interstate 66 (I-66).
+In July 1962, the highway department bought the Rosslyn spur for $900,000 and in September 1963, the railroad stopped operating to Rosslyn.
+The railroad then removed its tracks between Lacey (south of Washington Boulevard) and Rosslyn by November 1964.

-Abandonment (1965—1968)
+Abandonment (1965–1968)

-In February 1965, the Commonwealth of Virginia contracted to buy 30.5 mi of the mainline from Herndon to Alexandria for $3.5 million.
+In February 1965, the Commonwealth of Virginia contracted to buy 30.5 mi of the mainline between Herndon and Alexandria for $3.5 million.
 The C&O Railway then petitioned the Interstate Commerce Commission (ICC) for permission to abandon the railroad's remnant.
 The purchase would eliminate the need to build a grade separation where the railroad crossed the Henry G. Shirley Memorial Highway (now part of Interstate 395 (I-395)) at grade and at another grade separation for I-66.
 The purchase would also provide 1.5 mi of right-of-way for I-66, saving the state $5 million.

 Business interests in Loudoun County, the Arlington County Chamber of Commerce, various state, county and local officials, railway labor organizations and 21 of the 133 shippers who still used the railroad's freight service opposed the purchase.
-The Northern Virginia Transportation Commission (NVCC), which was interested in converting the line to a commuter rail service, also opposed the purchase.
+The Northern Virginia Transportation Commission (NVTC), which was interested in converting the line to a commuter rail service, also opposed the purchase.
 The Washington Metropolitan Area Transit Authority (WMATA), which at the time was planning to construct a rapid transit system for the Washington area, tried to postpone the abandonment in the hopes of using part of the right-of-way for transit.